Kinematic analysis includes four components of deformation

 One special case of rotational deformation, simple shear, is of common interest in the study of shear zones and folds.
 This is a non-dilational strain in which one LNFE is not rotated.
 Simple shear can easily be simulated by drawing on the side of a deck of cards and then shearing the deck of cards.
 It is also easily simulated using the shear transformation in CorelDraw, Illustrator, or other drawing program.

-In strain analysis we often are able to measure s or γ in a few directions, and would like to reconstruct the strain ellipse from these data.
+In strain analysis we often are able to measure s or γ in a few directions, and would like to reconstruct the whole strain ellipse from these data.

-[Examples: belemnites; fold and boudinage of veins; veins and stylolites; deformed trilobites; deformed graptolites]
+[Examples shown in the lecture may include: belemnites; fold and boudinage of veins; veins and stylolites; deformed trilobites; deformed graptolites]

 To do this, we need to know how s and γ vary with direction in the deformed rock.
 We measure the direction φ' clockwise from the s1 (X) axis, in the deformed rock.